- On Behalf of Topinka Law

 What does the judge consider?

 Above all else, the judge will place heavy emphasis on the best interests of the child or children in question.
-Is other parent abusive or constantly absent?
+Is the other parent abusive or constantly absent?
 Do they not contribute to their children’s well-being, or have a severe substance abuse problem?
-Sole custody is attainable, but can be a tall task to achieve unless the evidence is egregious because the court would like to see the children being raised by both parents.
+Sole custody is attainable, but it can be a tall task to achieve unless the evidence is egregious, because the court would like to see the children being raised by both parents.
 In addition to citing in specific detail why it is in the best interests of the children to only live with you, consider the following protocols to better your chances of a favorable outcome.

-- Act polite at all times
+- Act politely at all times

 - The judge will sense if your decent actions are a facade.
-You have the right to express your true feelings – to be real and be you, but do so while maintaining your composure and avoid lashing out or interrupting the proceedings.
+You have the right to express your true feelings – to be real and be you, but do so while maintaining your composure and avoiding lashing out or interrupting the proceedings.

 - Dress appropriately